Cantina Pinto Beans

 Total TimePrep: 15 min. + standing Cook: 1-1/2 hours

 - 2 cups dried pinto beans (about 3/4 pound)

 - 2 cans (14-1/2 ounces each) reduced-sodium chicken broth

 - 1/4 cup diced onion

 - 2 cans (14-1/2 ounces each) Mexican diced tomatoes, undrained

 - 1/2 teaspoon salt

-- Sort beans and rinse with cold water.
-Place beans in a Dutch oven or soup kettle; add water to cover by 2 in.
-Bring to a boil; boil for 2 minutes.
-Remove from the heat; cover and let stand for 1 hour.
+- Sort and rinse beans with cold water.
+Place beans in a Dutch oven; add water to cover by 2 in.
+Bring to a boil; boil 2 minutes.
+Remove from heat; let stand, covered, 1 hour.

 - Drain and rinse beans, discarding liquid.
-Return beans to the pan.
-Stir in the broth, celery, onion, green pepper, cumin, sage, pepper flakes, bay leaves and garlic.
-Bring to a boil.
-Reduce heat; simmer, uncovered, for 1 hour or until beans are very tender.
+Return beans to pan.
+Stir in broth, celery, onion, green pepper, garlic and seasonings; bring to a boil.
+Reduce heat; simmer, uncovered, until beans are very tender, about 1 hour.

 - Discard bay leaves.
 Stir in tomatoes and salt.
-Simmer, uncovered, for 30 minutes or until heated through.
-Sprinkle with cilantro.
-Yield: 10 servings.
+Simmer, uncovered, until heated through, 25-30 minutes, stirring occasionally.
+Serve with cilantro.

 This is one of our favorite bean recipes for Mexican night.
 I have used dried beans, but prefer to cheat with canned or frozen.

 Love this recipe.
 If you like a little more spice, use 2 cans of Rotel Tomatoes instead of the Mexican tomatoes and add more garlic.
 I also saute the vegetables before I added the beans and stock.